 Sub-offers for an offer allow you to analyze how certain pages in an offer perform from the rest of the offer.
-For example, you may want to create a sub-offer if the main offer contains insert pages, such as a section of items sold at a discounted price.
+For example, you may want to create a sub-offer if the main offer contains insert pages, such as a section of items sold at discounted prices.

-Threshold values indicate the numbers and/or dollar values that trigger the system to generate an email when these values are breached.
+Threshold values monitor the numbers and/or dollar values of functions in the system and trigger the system to perform defined actions when the threshold numbers and/or dollar values have been breached.

 Tickler event rules are the criteria that must be met by the system action for the system to create a tickler for a user to resolve.